kapelajii/coiiot_network_programming/sockets/cognex_vision_example/readme.md

 </details>

-**2. What is command and paramter to read value from spreadsheet cell c7?**
+**2. What is command and parameter to read value from spreadsheet cell c7?**

 Read documentation below 👇